ChasonJiang/Face2Parameter/README.md

         - For the second stage:
           - At this stage, we only trained on the HS_FACE dataset.
           - Training too many epochs is meaningless.
 In experience, around 15-30 epochs are sufficient.

+## About HS_FACE dataset
+- The HS_SACE dataset is a collection of approximately 14w facial images of game characters.
+It consists of three parts: 1 Facial images of game characters directly sampled from the game; 2.
+Use stable diffusion and use the image in 1 as a condition to generate facial images that are close to real people; 3.
+Facial parameters of game characters in 1.